Recent password-sniffing hack targets hotel Wi-Fi in Europe

 Yet another reminder about the dangers of using public Wi-Fi, security consulting firm FireEye reports that it's uncovered a phishing-based cyberattack aimed at people staying at hotels in Europe and the Middle East.

-Basically, when a user opens the infected document it runs a macro that deploys code which infiltrates the hotel's network, spreading across networks via EternalBlue and spoofing user-requested pages to collect usernames and passwords.
+When a user opens the infected document, it runs a macro that deploys code which infiltrates the hotel's network.
+It then spreads across networks via EternalBlue and spoofs pages the user brings up to collect usernames and passwords.

-It's more complicated than that, of course, but you can get more detail from our sister size ZDNET's coverage, and yet more detail from the FireEye report.
+The process is more complicated than that, of course.
+You can get more detail from our sister size ZDNET's coverage, and yet more detail from the FireEye report.

 Discuss: Recent password-sniffing hack targets hotel...